Can You Teach Your Baby to Sleep On The Go?

 • Add some on-the-go products to your arsenal.
 Snoozeshade sells a variety of items that can make it easier for babies to sleep while they’re out and about with mom, including car seats, strollers, and even Pack-n-Play covers.
 You will also want to consider a portable white noise machine such as the Yogasleep or Hatch.

-Everyone’s family is unique and while you may see other babies sleeping in a stroller as their parents stroll through the mall, remember that we don’t want our babies “crashing” from exhaustion, but rather learning healthy sleep habits.
+Everyone’s family is unique.
+While you may see other babies sleeping in a stroller as their parents stroll through the mall, remember that we don’t want our babies “crashing” from exhaustion, but rather learning healthy sleep habits.
 While the occasional stroller or car nap is just fine, we don’t recommend that be your daily routine.
 After all, gas is expensive and even walking the mall will get boring after the 300th day in a row.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.